This six-week summer study abroad program will be based at the Letterkenny Regional Cultural

 Courses and credits

 Students will earn a total of 9 credits.
-Student choose from the following courses:
+Students choose from the following courses:

 Short Form Scriptwriting (MDIA 2201) 3 credits